-Valentine Judge is defending his PhD thesis "Machine Learning for Land Use Change Analysis and Modelling.
+Valentine Judge is defending her PhD thesis "Machine Learning for Land Use Change Analysis and Modelling.
 An exploration of urban development on the French-German border area"

 The defense will take place in Besançon at the Salon Preclin, UFR SLHS on July 16th at 3pm.